-We provide both counseling and training to our editors, authors, reviewers, and publication staff regarding these guidelines so as to meet the international academic publishing standards.
+We regularly provide the necessary guidance and training for editors, writers, reviewers, and publication staff to ensure full compliance with the international academic publishing standards.

 Manuscripts submitted to AVES journals are peer reviewed by a team of experienced independent experts.

 In each journal, the peer review process is managed by an independent editorial board.
 The editor-in-chief, who is appointed by the journal’s home organization, selects the members of his/her editorial team.

 Each submission goes through an initial screening process wherein editors have the option to reject manuscripts without further review.
 Manuscripts that are approved for peer review are assigned to a handling editor, who works with a team of external reviewers.